sara-19992/Mastering-JavaScript-in-20-Days/Day5.md

 const s = 6 > 2 ? "number 1 grater" : "number 2 grater";
 console.log(s);
 //log number 1 grater
 ```
+### Loops
+execute same code of multiple times
+1. for loop
+2. for of loop (loop in each item in collection)
+3. while loop until condition is trueloop until condition is true

+array and string are iteratbles (can iterat over them)

+## Map & Filter
+methods use to process items in the array
+- map create new array with do something on each item in array
+- filter create new array with items which return true (filter out the item)

+backticks allow to add variable in string by us ${}

+### Spread (...)
+spread the items around can use :
+1. concatenate arrays
+2. pass array items as arguments

+### Random
+use to return a random number between 0 and 1. use floor() function to return integer number from random methode after multiply it by the range of random number we need.